Create a Backyard Wildlife Habitat

-For photos and more details about the native plants I use in my garden in the Pacific Northwest and a few of the visitors I attract, see the slideshow with this post.
-I produced it as part of my final project to become a certified Master Urban Naturalist through the National Audubon Society.
-You will see how I worked natives in with cultivated plantings to create a garden that is both beautiful and functional, and brings the natural world to my back door.
+For photos and more details about the native plants I use in my garden in the Pacific Northwest and a few of the visitors I attract, see the slideshow I produced as part of my final project to become a certified Master Urban Naturalist through the National Audubon Society.
+You will see how I worked natives in with cultivated plantings to create a garden that is both beautiful and functional and brings the natural world to my back door.

 It doesn’t take too much effort to turn your yard into a wildlife habitat.
 The basic requirements are water, food and shelter.